a11ywatch/docs/docs/logger.md

 ---
-id: cdn-server
+id: logger
-title: CDN Server
+title: Logger
-sidebar_label: CDN Server
+---

----You can write JSX and use React components within your Markdown thanks to [MDX](https://mdxjs.com/).
+You can write JSX and use React components within your Markdown thanks to [MDX](https://mdxjs.com/).

 export const Highlight = ({children, color}) => ( <span style={{
       backgroundColor: color,